Aida Mahmudova: Style

 Aida Mahmudova's works have been exhibited internationally and use various techniques and media.
 Despite a varied practice, the artist’s main focus remains her exploration of material as a tool for experimenting with and navigating the world she inhabits.

 Early on in her work, Mahmudova developed a curiosity towards material, which manifested itself through experimentation with light, color, and matter in her landscapes and semi-abstract canvases.
 As her paintings became increasingly more layered, the artist expanded her practice into the three-dimensional, applying the same approach to sculpture and creating environments both emotive and intense.
 She continually mixes layer upon layer of diverse material, such as paper, clay, paint, cement, stone, and, more recently, epoxy resin and untreated marble.

-Mahmudova’s choice of colour is various.
-Her artworks show a good understanding of colour matching.
-She can use thick, high contrast colour to create energetic, colourful paintings.
-She seldom uses a bright tone of the colour.
-For example, her ‘Rambling Vine, 2015’ demonstrates her use of thick, dry layer of pigment to create the rough texture.
-And she tends to tone down the bright colour like typical yellow to be macaroon yellow mixed with pickle green and grey.
+Mahmudova’s artworks a use thick, high contrast palat to create energetic, colourful paintings, seldom applying bright tones.
+Her ‘Rambling Vine, 2015’ demonstrates her use of thick, dry layer of pigment to create the rough texture.
+She tends to tone down the bright colour like typical yellow to be macaroon yellow mixed with pickle green and grey.

 This mixture of colour is cohesive to her paint brushes, bold and yet non-systematic or formulated.
 It could be interpreted as struggling against rules.
 In ’The Neighbours’ and ‘The Fountain’, she does not limit herself to using thick textures to express herself.
 She would use wet, low contrast, dripping liquid paints through the heights of canvas to express a sense of melancholy.
 Both textured and loose-formed artworks suggested the same idea, Aida do not want to limit her paintings so that most of her works cannot find a clear-cut outline of objects.
 “Memory is the material of my work.” – Aida Mahmudova often applied this brief but very precise analysis on her art pieces.”

 What makes her artwork so blurry and dreamy is her memories cannot be displayed exactly.
 “My art is a constant and continued investigation of my memory, as it informs my identity.
 The touchstone of this search and the main source of my inspiration is the forgotten, untouched, and undeveloped locations in Azerbaijan.
 Our physical world is shifting at a pace so rapid that our memories are frequently blurred, and our ‘remembered’ past is often forgotten or altered by our subconscious.”
 There are uncertainties in between.
 “Aida Mahmudova’s artwork delves into the emotive facets of ‘longing’ – specifically, the longing for the memory of a place, rather than for the place itself.
 The artist simultaneously meditates on how memory is tied to the debris of the past.
 Her paintings and other works present history as a collection of mementos, which appear fragmented and partial, and are accessible only through the mediation of personal perceptions and emotional responses.”